DataDog/hiring-engineers/answers.md

 **Collecting APM Data:**

 We already deployed the Flask app in the setup.
-We can see the APM features of Datadog my exercising the REST API of that app, e..g. by making REST calls directly in a browser
+Now we can see the APM features of Datadog by exercising the REST API of that app, e..g. by making REST calls directly in a browser

 ![](.//media/image15.png){width="6.4991666666666665in"